 Anusha Yadav was brought up between UK, USA and India in a family that encouraged cultural and intellectual curiosity.
-After graduating from National Institute of Design, Ahmedabad in 1997, her career trajectory has been successfully eclectic – leading her to become an internationally renowned visual & narrative archivist, a photographer, and a strategic brand strategy and design consultant.
-Anusha is the Principal at The Memory Company’, or TMC, a Brand Strategy and Design advisory that specialises in building brands and culturally radical ideas that have longevity and audience admiration.
-Under the umbrella of TMC, Anusha has innovated many of the firsts in the cultural world – such as the exhibit on historical criminal investigations from the subcontinent – The Photograph is Proof, displayed first in the UK in 2015, and then in Mumbai in 2017.
-In 2015, she was also invited by The New Yorker magazine to showcase Indian Memory Project on Instagram.
+After graduating from National Institute of Design, Ahmedabad in 1997, her career trajectory has been incredibly fun and eclectic – leading her to become an internationally renowned visual & narrative archivist, a photographer, and a brand & legacy design consultant under her advisory The Memory Company.

 In inclusion to being a speaker on several esteemed panels, universities and museums around the world, Anusha has been awarded by the International Design Awards for Human Intelligence in China, Europe’s Prix Ars Electronica award, both international awards for excellence in Digital Arts, the L’oreal Paris Femina Women Achievers’ Award and the Innovator of the Year – by the India Today Women’s Summit.
 Anusha lives in Mumbai and works both in Mumbai and the UK.